Doctor Answers: Prostatitis vs BPH: What’s the Difference?

 In selected cases, it may be an option to remove the prostate.
 This is usually done through transurethral resection of the prostate, a procedure also known as TURP.

-Acute prostatitis is often a medical emergency.
+Dr. Kelepurovski answers: Acute prostatitis is often a medical emergency.
 The symptoms are more severe and have a sudden onset.
-The most common medical treatments for acute prostatitis are as follows (5):
+The most common medical treatments for acute prostatitis are:

-- Nonsteroidal anti-inflammatory drugs: Your doctor may also recommend NSAIDs.
-These anti-inflammatory medications are useful to control pain symptoms associated with prostatitis.
+• Nonsteroidal anti-inflammatory drugs: Your doctor may also recommend NSAIDs.
+As research shows, these anti-inflammatory medications are useful to control pain symptoms associated with prostatitis.

-The treatment of chronic prostatitis is similar to what we have described in acute prostatitis.
+Dr. Kelepurovski answers: The treatment of chronic prostatitis is similar to what we have described for acute prostatitis.
 However, recovery often takes longer.
 It is also more common to use multiple medications in the same patient to control the symptoms.
-The most important drugs are as follows (6):
+The most important drugs are:

-- Nonsteroidal anti-inflammatory drugs: They are required in most cases of chronic prostatitis.
-It is especially the case of chronic pelvic pain syndrome.
+Nonsteroidal anti-inflammatory drugs: They are required in most cases of chronic prostatitis, especially in chronic pelvic pain syndrome.

 Quercetin

 Quercetin is a potent anti-inflammatory substance.
-It relieves the symptoms of prostatitis by countering the prostate inflammation (7).
+It relieves the symptoms of prostatitis by countering the prostate inflammation.

 Turmeric

-It is a widely used spice in India and many other parts of Asia.
+This is a widely used spice in India and many other parts of Asia.
 Turmeric has powerful anti-inflammatory potential.
 It also displays antibacterial properties.
-Thus, it reduces inflammation and helps the organism fighting pathogen microbes (8).
+Thus, it reduces inflammation and helps the organism fight pathogenic microbes.

 Saw Palmetto

 This herb is very abundant and widely used in North America.
-It helps patients improve their hormonal balance and contain a very potent group of antioxidants called flavonoids.
+Saw palmetto helps patients improve their hormonal balance and contains a very potent group of antioxidants called flavonoids.
 These flavonoids are powerful anti-inflammatory substances.
-They reduce inflammation and improve urinary symptoms (9).
+They reduce inflammation and improve urinary symptoms.

 Prostate Healer